dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### equal(iA, iB):

 	equal(iA, iB) - At FreeCAD there are many values like 1.000006, especially for PartDesign objects.
 	So if you want to compare such values this sometimes might be True and sometimes False.
-Some people will tell you it is because of Pi, but I do not have the time or the desire to fight with human stupidity.
-	Recently I spent two hours debugging my code and in the end it turned out to be working fine after rounding the values.
 	So, finally I decided to write my own function for comparison.

 ##### Args: